 In the long run

-Amherst is not only the two-time defending national champion, but the Mammoths also have the longest streak of consecutive appearances in our poll.
-Amherst entered our rankings for the first time in January 2008 and has been ranked every poll since for a run of 158 in a row.
+Amherst is no longer the defending national champion, but the Mammoths still have the longest streak of consecutive appearances in our poll.
+Amherst entered our rankings for the first time in January 2008 and has been ranked every poll since for a run of 172 in a row.

 We're No. 1

-Over the poll's 19-year history, 28 programs have reached the top spot at least once.
-Amherst and Washington U. have reached that spot in five different seasons.
+Over the poll's 20-year history, 28 programs have reached the top spot at least once.
+Amherst has reached the top spot in six different season and Washington U. did so in five seasons.
 The NESCAC and WIAC have each had four programs reach that spot at least once.

 Only twice has a team been ranked No. 1 in the preseason and held that spot all the way through the national championship game -- Washington U in 1999-00 and Thomas More in 2015-16.